top of page

 • Reclaim and process your stuff

-• Renew your courage and confidence to name things that will be valuable for the client to move forward, and
+• Renew your courage and confidence to name things that will be valuable for the client to move forward

 • Be a clean, open presence for your coaching relationships